isabelandreatta1/Info-Science/Journal 5.md

 **What questions do I have**

+What other type of variables can we add to make it more realistic?
+Can we make a simulation based on real data?
+What other formats or how can we extrapolate more data from the simulation?

 Below I have put the table and responses to task 3:

 | Case Number  | Number of people moving |Population size | Number of iterations until all infected |